danio86/SlackBook2.0/README.md

 - As a Site User I can choose between several topics so that I can see different channels refereed to this topic.
 - As a Site User I can register an account so that I can comment and join channels.
 - As a Site User/Admin I can view comments on an individual post so that I can read the conversation.
-- As a Site Admin/User I can create, read, update and delete posts so that I can manage my blog content.
+- As a Site Admin/User I can create, read and delete posts so that I can manage my blog content.
 - As a Site User I can leave comments on a post so that I can be involved in the conversation.
 - As a Site User I can create, read, update and delete Channels so that I can get in contact with people of same interests.
 - As a Site User I can click on a Channel so that I can read the full content.
 - As a Site User I can create, update, delete private channels or chats so that I can communicate privately to a person or to a group.
 - As a Site User I can upload images so that I can support my statements with pictures and add a personal touch to my avatar
-- As a Site User I can search for content so that filter channels or topics
+- As a Site User I can search for content so that channels or topics are filtered

 ## Features